-IMF ups global growth forecast but signals medium-term pessimism
+IMF Ups Global Growth Forecast But Signals Medium-Term Pessimism

-The IMF has raised its outlook for the global economy this year, while maintaining a gloomy forecast over the medium term, according to fresh data published Tuesday.
+(MENAFN- Jordan Times) WASHINGTON - The International Monetary Fund (IMF) has raised its outlook for the global economy this year, while maintaining a gloomy forecast over the medium term, according to fresh data published on Tuesday.

-The International Monetary Fund now expects the world economy to grow by 3.2 percent this year, up 0.1 percentage point from its previous forecast in January, and by a further 3.2 percent in 2025, according to the latest World Economic Outlook (WEO) report.
+The IMF now expects the world economy to grow by 3.2 per cent this year, up 0.1 percentage point from its previous forecast in January, and by a further 3.2 per cent in 2025, according to the latest World Economic Outlook (WEO) report.

 "The global economy continues to display remarkable resilience, with growth holding steady and inflation declining," IMF chief economist Pierre-Olivier Gourinchas told reporters on Tuesday.
 "But many challenges still lie ahead."